 - 3.2.8 The spacers shall have the stiffness characteristics from expanded polypropylene (EPP60) or stiffer with compression properties of about 340KPa for 25% of compression (determined according to ISO 844). - 3.2.9 Interior components required for testing will include, but are not limited to: - Driver and passenger front seats. - Full tunnel/centre console components consisting of the full tunnel trim, hand brake assembly, storage compartments. - Full facia assembly consisting of the facia, steering column and steering wheel.
-Infotainment systems may be omitted if appropriate. - Seat belt/pretensioner and anchorage attachments. - Struck side internal door trim assembly (if doors installed). - 3.2.10 If fitted, the struck side door trim shall be painted white (or similar) to contrast with the passenger's seat. - 3.3 Active restraints - 3.3.1 Active restraint systems shall be standard equipment and identical to those used in the Euro NCAP impact tests. - 3.3.2 Triggering of pretensioners will be accepted on the sled if the difference in deployment time from the official tests is no greater than +/-[2]ms. Where the difference is greater than 2ms, data must be supplied showing that this did not affect the result. - 3.3.3 Triggering of other active restraints, such as the side curtain and seat mounted airbags, will not be permitted unless it can be shown that these systems have been designed as a countermeasure intended to lower the risk of far side occupant injury.
+Infotainment systems may be omitted if appropriate. - Seat belt/pretensioner and anchorage attachments. - Struck side internal door trim assembly (if doors installed). - 3.2.10 If fitted, the struck side door trim shall be painted white (or similar) to contrast with the passenger's seat. - 3.3 Active restraints - 3.3.1 Active restraint systems shall be standard equipment and identical to those used in the Euro NCAP impact tests. - 3.3.2 Pretensioners must be triggered if the firing strategy is such that they are triggered in the said and pole impact tests. - 3.3.3 Triggering of pretensioners will be accepted on the sled if the difference in deployment time from the official tests is no greater than +/-2ms.
+Where the difference is greater than 2ms, data must be supplied showing that this did not affect the result. - 3.3.4 Triggering of other active restraints, such as the side curtain and seat mounted airbags, will not be permitted unless it can be shown that these systems have been designed as a countermeasure intended to lower the risk of far side occupant injury.
 For example, a head curtain airbag that extends beneath the door level, or a seat mounted airbag that can remain sufficiently inflated for the required length of time to limit occupant excursion.

-- 3.4 Vehicle markings - 3.4.1 A chequered or similar grid measuring 50x50mm shall be rigidly mounted to the BIW directly behind, but not attached to the front seats in a way that does not result in interference during the test. - 3.4.2 Three vertical and parallel excursion lines will be marked in the BIW for both sled test scenarios - Maximum intrusion line (red)
+- 3.4 Vehicle markings - 3.4.1 A chequered or similar grid measuring 50x50mm shall be rigidly mounted to the BIW directly behind, but not attached to the front seats in a way that does not result in interference during the test. - 3.4.2 All markings must be extended onto the chequered grid board positioned behind the front seats. - 3.4.3 Three vertical and parallel excursion lines will be marked in the BIW for both sled test scenarios

+- Maximum intrusion line (red)

 This line is marking the maximum post test intruding point of the interior door panel from AE-MDB (60km/h) and 75° pole impacts respectively.
-The method to determine the maximum deformation is detailed in Appendix II.
-During the monitoring phase (2018-2019), intrusion lines defined from CAE simulation will be accepted if there is no data available from an AE-MDB 60km/h test.
+The method to determine the maximum deformation is detailed in Appendix I. During the monitoring phase (2018-2019), intrusion lines defined from CAE simulation will be accepted if there is no data available from an AE-MDB 60km/h test.
 In this case, simulation data shall also be provided from a 50km/h AE-MDB test as a reference.